the-goat-jp/flutter-challenge/README.md

 We will evaluate your code based on:

 1. Functionality (Were you able to finish all required features?)
-2. Architectural Decision (Did you adopt any design patterns?)
+2. Architectural decision (Did you adopt any design patterns?)
 3. Code quality (Good naming conventions, comments)
 4. Testing (Did you create test cases?)
-5. Optimizations (refreshing, pagination, etcetc.
+5. Optimizations (Did you add a refresh mechanism, pagination, etcetc.
 Optional)
 6. Design (Make it pretty.
 Optional)